 And since kids can get… enthusiastic… with activities like this, you do want to keep it outdoors if you can.

 If you’d like, put out scoops, spoons, cups, measuring supplies, and funnels.
 Or, just let them play with their hands.

 That’s the gist of our activities for our science party for kids.
-I hope to share our goody bags, decor, and food later on so follow along!
+I hope to share our science party favors, decor, and food later on so follow along!